Редактиране

 Supported TLS configurations

-TLS protocol versions 1.2 and 1.3 are supported encryption mechanisms for availability tests.
+To provide best-in-class encryption, all availability tests use Transport Layer Security (TLS) 1.2 and 1.3 as the encryption mechanisms of choice.
 In addition, the following Cipher suites and Elliptical curves are also supported within each version.

-TLS 1.3 is currently only available in these availability test regions: NorthCentralUS, CentralUS, EastUS, SouthCentralUS, WestUS
+TLS 1.3 is currently only available in the availability test regions NorthCentralUS, CentralUS, EastUS, SouthCentralUS, and WestUS.

 • TLS_ECDHE_ECDSA_WITH_AES_128_GCM_SHA256